argentii/wordle-but-python-CLI-/README.md

 -Januaryish 2025: made v1-v4 prototypes over the span of a week

 -March 2025: Plans to make seperate file to get 5 letter words off of (practicing file io), began learning tkinter (GUI version maybe?)

+-June 13, 2025: Made seperate .txt file for storing words, made a short program that turns a list of words into easy to "r" txt for file i/o.
+Ended up not using it and made